Really important info you need to know about flatting

 - $3 lunch is served Monday to Friday from 12pm to 2pm at our Clubs and Societies Centre.
 There are options to purchase additional food items like butter chicken (available Friday only), samosa's, bliss balls, apple crumble or chocolate pudding

 - Free breakfast is available at the Clubs and Societies centre over the exam period/s.
 Kicking off from 8.30am weekdays there's toast, a variety of spreads, freshly cooked porridge and on the odd occasion cereal, continental breakfast, and sometimes a cooked breaky.
 There is also a selection of hot drinks.
+Breakfast is also available on Wednesday mornings during the semester.
 Find out more at OUSA Recreation.

 Here are some apps and websites that can help you make the most out of your money:

 Pak n Save https://www.paknsave.co.nz/recipes has some great budgeting advice and recipes.

 Countdown has a good budgeting section on their website as as well as their own app.
 They also have recipe ideas for feeding 4 people under $15. https://www.countdown.co.nz/food-hub/feed-four-for-15/about-feed-four-for-15